Dynamic vs. Static Stretching: Understanding the Differences and Benefits

 Before Workouts (Warm-Up):

-Start with 5-10 minutes of light cardio to get your blood flowing.
+Start with 5-10 minutes of light cardio (like jogging or cycling).

 After Workouts (Cool-Down):

-Cool down with 5 minutes of light activity (walking or jogging).
+Ease into 5 minutes of light activity (like walking or gentle cycling).

-Perform static stretches, holding each stretch for 20-30 seconds to relax the muscles and improve flexibility.
+Perform static stretches, holding each one for 20-30 seconds.

 Final Thoughts